 CWC applied for a permit for trap removal from April - October 2020.
 Upon approval, we established and trained our Crab Trap Removal Team, all of whom are also turtle patrollers.

-Because traps wash in all year long, we quickly realized that a seasonal permit was not sufficient.
+Because traps wash in all year long, we quickly realized that a season permit was not sufficient.
 We are permitted now to remove traps year-round from the beaches and waters of Charlotte and Sarasota counties.
 The project is in its fifth year.

-To date, we have removed a total of 178 crab traps from local beaches: 32 traps in 2020, 71 traps in 2021, and 38 traps in 2022, 27 in 2023.
+To date, we have removed a total of 213 traps from local beaches: 32 traps in 2020, 74 traps in 2021, 38 traps in 2022, 27 in 2023, and 46 in 2024.

 AND